sadhana dance: unkindest cut

 Open Daily to the Public: 11.30am-6.30pm

 Daily at: 1pm, 2.30pm, 4pm & 6pm (duration 30 mins).
 Performances take place inside the shipping container.
-There are 22 seats + 2 standing.
-Entrance will be on a first come first served basis.
+There are 22 seats + 2 standing so please sign up on the day for a space.
+You will then need to arrive 10 minutes prior to the show or your space will be released.
+Thank you!

 All welcome to chaired public discussions about young people’s mental health: Thursday 24 Oct, midday & Sat 26 Oct, 3pm.